FbW-E01/PB-operators-arithmetic-pt2/README.md

 **Basic Arithmetic Problems**

 Q1.
 In one night, a movie theater sells tickets for 6450 dollars.
 Each ticket costs 15 dollars.
-How many people purchased a ticket?
+How many tickets were sold?

 Q2.
 Sylvia's income is 500 dollars per week.
 How much does Sylvia makes every year?